Emyrk/dronelog_example/README.md

 # Drone Logs to factom blockchain

 ```
-./factomize will push log.csv to the blockchain
+# Will push log csv to the blockchain
+./factomize LOGFILE

 ```